 In 2010, Adebolajo was arrested with five others near Kenya's border with Somalia, Kenya's anti-terrorism police unit chief Boniface Mwaniki told The Associated Press.
 Police believed Adebolajo was going to work with Somali militant group al-Shabab.

-A video clip from a local TV station shows a man appearing to be Adebolajo speaking during a court hearing in the Kenyan city of Mombasa on Nov.
+A video clip from a local TV station appears to show Adebolajo speaking during a court hearing in the Kenyan city of Mombasa on Nov.
 23, 2010.
 He says, "These people are mistreating us.
 We are innocent.
 Believe me," shortly before leaving the court with five other suspects.

 Mwaniki said that Adebolajo was deported from Kenya after his arrest in 2010.
 Kenya's government spokesman said he was arrested under a different name, and taken to court before being handed to British authorities.